meilisearch/specifications/text/0089-tenant-tokens.md

 }
 ```

+The secret key that is used to encrypt the JWT token must be the original API Key value (not the UID).

 #### 3.2.2.
 Payload: Data

 Meilisearch needs information within the tenant token to check its validity and use it to authorize and perform end-user search requests.